mwelzl/oppd/draft-welzl-panrg-oppd.md

 # Terminology

-* Base connection: an end-to-end connection between two endpoints on which an on-path proxy is expect to carry out a performance-improving function.
+* Base connection: an end-to-end connection between two endpoints on which an on-path proxy is expected to carry out a performance-improving function.

-* Endpoint: an entity that communicates with one or more other endpoints using a specific transport protocol.
-It is locally identified by the 5-tuple of IP address pair, protocol and port numbers.
+* Endpoint: an entity that communicates with one or more other endpoints using a specific base connection.
+It is locally identified by the base connection's 5-tuple of IP address pair, protocol and port numbers.

 # General assumptions

-* On-path proxy devices are expected to carry out functions in relation to a base connection.
-Thus, they must be on the same path, which means that communication with them must use the same 5-tuple as the base connection.
+* On-path proxies are expected to carry out functions in relation to a base connection.
+Thus, they must be on the same path, which, given the prevalence of functions such as Equal-Cost Multi-Path routing (ECMP) {{?RFC2992}}, means that communication with them must use the same 5-tuple as the base connection.

 * Endpoint initiation: OPPD must be initiated by an endpoint.
-First, in the presence of NATs, this is the only way to ensure that communication with the proxy use the same IP addresses and port numbers as the base connection.
+First, in the presence of Network Address Translators (NATs) {{?RFC2663}}, this is the only way to ensure that communication with the proxy uses the same IP addresses and port numbers as the base connection.
 Second, in this way, endpoints can execute some kind of flow control to avoid the reception of many unsolicited announcements.

 * Proxies must somehow prove that they are on-path, perhaps akin to the way it is done with several ICMP messages, by including the first 64 bits of the original packet that evoked them {{?RFC792}}.
 This establishes a certain minimal level of trust, since on-path devices are in the position to do whatever they want with a connection's packets anyway -- for example discard, rate-limit or duplicate them.